I. CANDIDATES

 A greater than standard merit review (referred to as an accelerated review in the APM) should be considered in cases of unusual achievement and exceptional promise of continued growth.
 [O]utstanding achievement is grounds for accelerated advancement by means of ... merit review for a greater than standard increase.
 Berkeley Procedures, III.B.2.

-A greater than standard merit review follows the Academic Merit and Special Reviews calendar (LHRD) and Affiliated Librarians - Timetables: Merits and Special Reviews (APO).
+A greater than standard merit review follows the Academic Merit and Special Reviews calendar (LHRD) and Affiliated Librarians - Timetables: Merits and Special Reviews (APO). - What is an off-cycle review and when should I ask for one?

 An off-cycle review is one that takes place earlier than the standard two years (for Assistant and Associate Librarians) or three years (for Librarians).